monsoonmaelstrom/book2/book2.md

 “Amelia, can you go talk to Michael?
 See if he knows anything about Reese?”
 I ask.

 “Funny.
-Hazel wanted us to do the same thing before all this,” she says, gesturing at our current cramped quarters.
+Hazel wanted us to do the same thing before all this,” she informs me, gesturing at our current cramped quarters.
 “Yeah, fine,” she agrees.

 “Take Giorgi and Henry with you.”

-“Sure,” she says, as she gets up to leave.
+“Sure,” she responds, as she gets up to leave.

 I lean my head back against the wall behind me and stare up at the ceiling feeling useless, and thinking of every choice I would make differently if I had it to do over again.

-“Stop feeling sorry for yourself, Liam,” Alex tells me from the other side of the room.
+“Stop feeling sorry for yourself, Liam,” Alex orders from the other side of the room.

 “Stop listening in on my feelings.
-If I wanted to discuss them with you, I’d be talking to you,” I respond.
+If I wanted to discuss them with you, I’d be talking to you,” I reply.
 I think since he’s unable to tease Hazel and get his fill of petty arguments with her, he’s using me as the stand-in sibling, and it’s getting incredibly annoying.

 “I felt that too.”